-There have been almost 100 million cyber attacks on UK local government over the last four years, with around 1 in 4 local authority systems being breached - some more than once.
-Of those breached, more than half (56%) had failed to report it.
+There were 100 million cyber attacks on UK local government over a four year period, with 1 in 4 local authority systems breached - some more than once - 56% failed to even report it.

 These are the stark findings made by privacy group Big Brother Watch, after a series of Freedom of Information requests.